Are you an artist or somebody working in creative industries?

 Most of you will be aware that useful advice can be found through Australia Council, Creative Victoria and other peak organisations representing the arts, but some of the following resources and links may also be helpful.

 General information, advice, and details on individual and business support can be found through the COVID-19 section of the site.
-For information about staying safe during the COVID-19 outbreak and a list of mental health support resources, head to safety and wellbeing during COVID-19.
+For information about staying safe during COVID-19, visit safety and wellbeing during COVID-19 and for a list of mental health resources, please refer to if you need help.

 Online 3D virtual tours